Portuguese conquest of Ceuta: Itinerary of the Portuguese fleet

-From the mouth of the Tagus River, the Portuguese fleet sailed south along the south-western coast of Portugal and rounded the Cape St. Vincent on July 26, and that night anchored at Lagos.
+From the mouth of the Tagus River, the Portuguese fleet sailed south along the south-western coast of Portugal and rounded the Cape St. Vincent on July 26, and on the night of 27 it anchored at Lagos.

-Lagos

-Portuguese miniature of a vessel at Lagos.
+Miniature of a 15th century vessel.

 The king disembarked at Lagos the day after arriving to hear Sunday mass, at the cathedral of Lagos by the royal chaplain the Franciscan João de Xira, who on the occasion read to the royal family and commanders the Crusade bull issued by the Pope in favour of all who would participate in the attack against Ceuta.

-Faro
+Only then was the true objective of the expedition disclosed by João de Xira on his sermon, following orders of the king.

-On 30 July the fleet weighted anchor to Faro, and as the wind blew weak, the fleet remained by that city till August 7, when they got on their way again.
+On 30 July the fleet weighted anchor.
+The weather forced it to call at nearby Faro however.
+As the wind blew weak, the fleet remained by that city till August 7, when they got on their way again.
 By late afternoon the Portuguese sighted Cape Espartel and turned out to sea, that night entered the Strait of Gibraltar and anchored by the Castilian town of Tarifa.
-Many members of the expedition were at that point convinced the ultimate goal of the fleet was to attack Sicily.
+Many members of the expedition were by that point still convinced the objective was Sicily.

-Tarifa

-The settlement was then governed by the Portuguese Martim Fernandes Porto-Carreiro, who offered the king supplies and livestock as refreshments.
+Tarifa was then governed by the Portuguese Martim Fernandes Porto-Carreiro, who offered the king supplies and livestock as refreshments.
 Since the fleet was well provided, King John refused the gift, but Porto-Carreiro was so offended by such rejection that he had the animals slaughtered and abandoned on the beach.
 As a compensation for this spirited act, the King and the royal princes gifted Porto-Carreiro rich jewels and 1000 dobras.

-Algeciras

 From Tarifa, the fleet next anchored at Algeciras, then belonging to the Emirate of Granada, subject to the Marinids.
-King John ordered the attack on Ceuta from Tarifa on August 12, but when they moved out strong currents and contrary winds blew the Portuguese carracks east almost as far as Málaga, while the oarships proceeded to Ceuta and anchored in its harbour.
+King John ordered the attack on Ceuta from Algeciras on August 12, but when they sailed out strong currents and contrary winds blew the Portuguese carracks east almost as far as Málaga, while the oarships proceeded to Ceuta and anchored in its harbour still on that day.